toggl/pipes-ui/README.md

 ## Contributing

-To run, install NodeJS and gulp via `npm install -g gulp`.
-Then to install all the dependencies run `npm install` and `bower install`.
+To run, first install NodeJS and gulp via `npm install -g gulp`.
+Then, to install all the dependencies run `npm install` and `bower install`.

+To run the development server and watch for file changes, simply run `gulp`.

 ### local_config.json